kirillpisarev/react-native-key-value-storage/README.md

 Library is built upon [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html) on Android and on [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) on iOS.

-Note: currently support only String values, to store other types use JSON representation of your data
+Note: currently supports only string values.
+To store other types use the JSON representation.

 ### Usage